History of Lea Hurst - Nightingale's Derbyshire Home

 Return in 1856 - myth and reality?

 After leaving Turkey on 28 July 1856, Nightingale returned to Lea Hurst on 7 August.
 Legend, and fictional depictions such as the classic 1951 film The Lady With a Lamp, have it that she travelled by train from London to Whatstandwell station - and from there walked across country, alone, uphill, and presumably carrying a fair amount of luggage, arriving unannounced to her family at Lea Hurst.
-However, a local historian's close study of railway timetables and local newspapers casts considerable doubt on this story, and the truth is more likely that Florence was met at Ambergate station by and greeted by Lady Mary Auckland and taken to Lea Hurst by carriage.
+However, local historian George Wigglesworth's close study of railway timetables and local newspapers casts considerable doubt on this story, and the truth is more likely that Florence was met at Ambergate station by and greeted by Lady Mary Auckland and taken to Lea Hurst by carriage.

 Lea Hurst as Nursing Home, 1946-2004

 The last person to bear the Nightingale name - Louis Hilary Shore Nightingale, the son of Florence's cousin William Shore - died during WWII.
 The house was sold by its inheritors in 1946 to Lt Colonel Ernest S. Halford, who enabled the Royal Surgical Aid Society to establish it as a nursing home.
 It was subsequently sold in 1951 to William Bowmer, a publican from Whatstandwell, who enabled the site to continue to be used as a nursing home as a way of respecting Florence Nightingale's legacy.